Singularity for Solutions of Linearized KdV Equations: Introduction

 holds for all $\xi \in \Gamma$, where $\hat{}$ denotes the Fourier transform.
 Otherwise we say $(x_0, \xi_0) \in {\rm WF}(f)$. \end{Def}

-In order to analyze the wave front sets of $u(t,\cdot)$, we employ the approach with using {\em Wave packet transform}, which was firstly considered by Folland \cite{Fo} and was developed by Okaji \cite{O}, Kato-Kobayashi-Ito\cite{IKK}, Pilipovic-Prangoski \cite{PP} and so on.
+In order to analyze the wave front set of $u(t,\cdot)$, we employ the approach with using {\em Wave packet transform}, which was firstly considered by Folland \cite{Fo} and was developed by $\bar{\mathrm O}$kaji \cite{O}, Kato-Kobayashi-Ito\cite{IKK}, Pilipovic-Prangoski \cite{PP} and so on.
 Here the wave packet transform is defined as follows; \begin{Def}[Wave packet transform] Let $\varphi \in \SCR{S}({\bf R}) \backslash \{0\}$ and $f \in \SCR{S}'({\bf R})$.
 The wave packet transform $W_{\varphi} f(x, \xi)$ with window function $\varphi$ is defined as

 \end{Def}